 Darlington is a large market town in County Durham, in North East England and lies on the River Skerne, a tributary of the River Tees.
-The current population is estimated at 105,200 and by 2027, based on most recent trends, it is projected to increase to 107,600 (an extra 2,400).

-Darlington is a key economic asset within the North East of England, with a sphere of influence that reaches into Tees Valley, the wider North East region and beyond.
+Darlington is a key economic asset within the North East of England, with a sphere of influence that reaches into the Tees Valley, the wider North East region and beyond.
 Sectoral strengths include the business and professional service sector, manufacturing, advanced engineering and construction, with emerging strengths in digital and media, subsea, telehealth and telecare.

 As well as the large engineering sites based in the town, Darlington is also home to many businesses within the modern and developing industries including Information Technology.
+The Government have now set up a Darlington Economic Campus, with Darlington now hosting offices for the Treasury, Department for Business, Energy and Industrial Strategy and Department for International Trade.